ilumary/mc/README.md

 - Fully functional vulkan render backend
 - First-Person Camera with typical wasd controls
-- Implementation of the marching cubes algorithm

 Planned:

-- Refactor code!
+- Refactor and clean up code!
 - Get some terrain to generate
 - Add placing/destruction of blocks
 - Divide terrain into chunks with dynamic loading/unloading